 You may be faced with a flight delay, or worse a cancellation.
 We know this can be hugely frustrating!
 But you’re not on your own.

-However, you may have had your flight cancelled because of the COVID-19 pandemic.
+However, you may have had your flight canceled because of the COVID-19 pandemic.
 Unfortunately in this situation, you won’t be eligible for compensation.

-You can find out more about your passenger rights in relation to COVID-19 here.
+You can find out more about your passenger rights in relation to COVID-19.